An American study has looked more closely at the effects of typical hospital sounds on sleep.

 Different hospital sounds were played at sound levels varying from 40 dB to 70 dB and during different sleep phases.
 The probability of arousal varied with sound type, sound level, and sleep phase.

-Less surprising higher sound levels were more disturbing than lower sound levels, and electronic signals like alarms and telephone signals, all designed to raise our awareness, were most disruptive for all sleep phases, but also voices and conversations affected sleep negatively.
-The results were also compared with cardiac data that showed that each disruption also affected heart rhythm.
+Less surprising higher sound levels were more disturbing than lower sound levels.
+Electronic signals like alarms and telephone signals, all designed to raise our awareness, were most disruptive for all sleep phases.
+But voices and conversations also affected sleep negatively.
+The results were compared with cardiac data that showed that each disruption also affected the heart rhythm.

 Find the full article here